-The artistically literate student audiences comes to understand that every artist draws from a core set of concepts skillfully chosen and applied in performance to create a work of art both unique to the artist, and connected to other works of art.
+Arts Engagement: More than learning basic information about a performance, we think real arts engagement starts with having the skills and knowledge to connect meaningfully with works of art.
+When students engage in the arts they come to understand that every artist draws from a core set of concepts skillfully chosen and applied in performance to create a work of art both unique to the artist, and connected to other works of art.